DMDX Help.

 The entire input system of Dmastr has changed in DMDX on account of the fact that we are now using DirectInput.
 What this means is that any new device that is manufactured that has DirectInput drivers will be usable by DMDX, joysticks and so on.
 What this is also means is that DMDX has no way of knowing at compile time what the names for the various buttons are that are on any given device, nor can it even know the name of the device -- meaning the item file must be able to specify what device to get input from (specified to DMDX with the <InputDevice> keyword) and what the names of the various response keys are (specified with the

-<MapRequest> and <MapPositiveResponse> and so on).
+<MapRequest> and <MapPositiveResponse> and so on once they've had a + or a - prepended to them to make the DMDX signal names).
 There are default mappings for certain common devices like the keyboard, the mouse and a generic joystick.
 These device and button names are determinable with TimeDX's Input test or by turning Test Mode 10 on before mapping any input devices in DMDX.
 RS232 (serial) devices (such as a Cedrus response box) are usable with extra software

 There is a second class of 2D input devices that operate a bit differently, the names of buttons aren't used and instead regions of the screen are given names and operate as buttons when they are hit.